 Compassion is often thought of as akin to pity, but whereas pity may be condescending, compassion springs from a sense of the equality and interconnectedness of life.
 Compassion is rooted in respect for the inherent dignity of life—our own and others’—and a desire to see that dignity triumph.
 As SGI President Daisaku Ikeda writes, “True Buddhist compassion has nothing to do with sentimentality or mere pity.
 This is because sentimentality or mere pity cannot help the other person achieve victory in life; it cannot truly relieve suffering and impart joy.”

-related article Good and Evil The Buddhist understanding is that good and evil are innate, inseparable aspects of life.
-This view makes it impossible to label a particular individual or group as "good" or "evil."
+related article Courage What may to one person seem a simple problem may be experienced by another as overwhelming and insurmountable.
+But the process of summoning up the courage required to take action is always the same regardless of how seemingly big or small the challenge.
 Because genuine compassion is about empowering others, helping them unlock strength and courage from within their lives in order to overcome their problems, it may sometimes appear stern or contradictory.
 For example, although resolving a difficult situation for someone may seem compassionate, if this ends up making them weaker and less self-reliant, this will not contribute to their actual happiness in life.
 The essence of compassion is empowerment.

 The effort to offer others effective encouragement for their specific circumstances is what gives rise to wisdom.
 Compassion and wisdom are thus closely related.
 Furthermore, even small acts of kindness require a degree of courage.